My Approach to Helping

 More Info About My Practice

 *****Sessions will be online due and in office depending on the therapist.
 Dr. Cooper-Lovett's sessions are all online until further notice.
 Some of the other therapists may see clients in person.
 Additionally, depending on the time of day Dr. Cooper-Lovett's little one will be with her during the sessions as he is home with her during the day.

 Importance of the Client-Therapist Alliance

-It is crucial for me as a therapist to build the relationship with individuals.
-I believe that if I don't have the great relationship then I cannot be effective as it relates to treatment.
-I have a lot of first timers who have never done therapy before.
-My job is to make them feel comfortable in sharing their difficult life circumstances with me with the hopes that we can begin the healing process but that cannot occur without us building the relationship with one another.
+It is crucial for us as to build the relationship with individuals.
+We believe that if we don't have the great relationship then we cannot be effective as it relates to treatment.
+We have a lot of first timers who have never done therapy before.
+Our job is to make them feel comfortable in sharing their difficult life circumstances with me with the hopes that we can begin the healing process but that cannot occur without us building the relationship with one another.

 What Makes up a Problem?

-I am grounded in narrative therapy and believe that the person is not the problem but the problem is the problem.
-I purposely remove the problem from the individual and tell them to think about it as a thing that is trying to infiltrate their lives and tackle it from there.
-I always share that the goal is not to win every battle but to win the war against the problem.
+We are grounded in narrative therapy and believes that the person is not the problem but the problem is the problem.
+She purposely removes the problem from the individual and tell them to think about it as a thing that is trying to infiltrate their lives and tackle it from there.
+She always shares that the goal is not to win every battle but to win the war against the problem.